NetApp-StorageGRID/varnish/README.md

 vi varnish-6.0-plus.repo
 ```

-Modify the default.vcl and mse.conf files according to your setup.
-As a minimum, change the endpoint in vcl_init in default.vcl and provide directory and filename for the books in mse.conf.
+Modify the `default.vcl` and `mse.conf` files according to your setup (see above).
+As a minimum, change the endpoint in the `vcl_init` section in `default.vcl` and provide directory and filename for the books in `mse.conf`.

-Then run the container using docker-compose.
-You may want to use the `--build` paramater to recreate the Docker image, if you changed default.vcl or mse.conf.
+Then run the container using `docker-compose`.
+You may want to use the `--build` paramater to recreate the Docker image if you changed `default.vcl` or `mse.conf`.

 ```
 docker-compose up --build